-- Wear a brightly colored jacket. - Use extra caution when you are approaching and passing through intersections, since intersections are the most likely places for motorcycle accidents to occur.
+- Wear a brightly colored jacket. - Use extra caution when you are approaching and passing through intersections, since intersections are the most likely places for motorcycle accidents to occur. - Ride where other motorists can see you.
+Avoid riding in another motorist's blind spot. - Never maintain a motorcycle without proper knowledge.
+Contact an authorized motorcycle dealer to inform you on basic motorcycle maintenance.
+Certain maintenance can only be carried out by certified staff.

-- Ride where other motorists can see you.
-Avoid riding in another motorist's blind spot. - Many accidents involve inexperienced operators.
+- Many accidents involve inexperienced operators.
 In fact, many operators who have been involved in accidents do not even have a current motorcycle license. - Make sure that you are qualified and that you only lend your motorcycle to other qualified operators. - Know your skills and limits.
 Staying within your limits may help you to avoid an accident. - We recommend that you practice riding your motorcycle where there is no traffic until you have become thoroughly familiar with the motorcycle and all of its controls. - Many accidents have been caused by error of the motorcycle operator.
-A typical error made by the operator is veering wide on a turn due to excessive speed or undercornering (insufficient lean angle for the speed).
+A typical error made by the operator is veering wide on a turn due to excessive speed or undercornering (insufficient lean angle for the speed). - Always obey the speed limit and never travel faster than warranted by road and traffic conditions.